 According to the policy director of the Illinois Coalition Against Domestic Violence, collaboration between partners is not an option in a situation when violence takes place.
 When there is a history of abuse, the 50-50 presumption could be damaging to many parties involved.

 Do you have questions about how the proposed changes to the law could impact your case?
-A Chicago parenting time attorney can speak with you.
+A Chicago parenting time attorneys can speak with you.
 Contact Arami Law Office today.

 How did we do?